Derby name

 Despite its name, the roster also includes the derby names of male skaters, referees and other officials.
 Names on the roster are not permitted to be identical or very similar to pre-existing entries.
-There are some other restrictions, such as prohibitions on names starting with possessives, ending with gerunds, or very general, such as "Skater".
+This is not reflective of actual WFTDA policy, which allows skaters to have the same derby name.
+The growing popularity of roller derby has also made creating an entirely unique name much more difficult.
+The International Rollergirls' Master Roster has other restrictions, such as prohibitions on names starting with possessives, ending with gerunds, or very general, such as "Skater".

 Many leagues will only submit derby names to the roster once a skater has shown significant commitment to the sport.
 For example, it took more than four months of practice before Nicole Williams adopted her derby name, "Bonnie Thunders".

 A few skaters choose to trademark their roller derby names, and this practice may occasionally lead to conflict.
 For example, when Mad Rollin' Dolls skater Crackerjack attempted to trademark her name, in order to license it for use in a video game, she was sued by the manufacturers of the Cracker Jack snack food.

 Skaters are not required to use derby names, and a few do skate under their legal names.
 This may be due to dissatisfaction with the name which they used in the past, or, like leading London Rollergirls skater Stephanie Mainey, in an effort to legitimise the sport.
 Other skaters counter that derby names are an important part of the culture of the sport, and reflect the use of nicknames in many other sports.